During consultations with patients from Korea and abroad, one of the most consistent concerns I hear is about pore size and skin texture.

 For patients who prefer a needle-free option, air pressure delivery of Biostimulators or PN, PDRN into the dermis offers a gentler alternative.

-Results are more gradual than injected delivery, but patient comfort is higher.
+Results are more gradual than injected delivery, but suitable for pain sensitive patients.

 Ablative Fractional Laser (Fractional Resurfacing)

-For patients with deeper, structural pores — or more significant acne scarring
+For deeper, structural pores or significant acne scarring.

 Supporting Your Results at Home

-In-clinic treatments work best when supported by a consistent home routine.
+In-clinic treatments for enlarged pores work best when supported by a consistent home routine.

 Daily skincare